Kik07L/Behringer-X-Touch-for-ableton/readme.md

 - **Master fader controls Cue/headphones volume** when faders are flipped (off by default, can be enabled through settings menu).
 - Short **messages on Time Display** provide feedback on various actions.
 - Double tap track `SELECT` button to reset fader to default value.
+- Changing volume by moving fader **requires finger/capacitive touch**.
+  - Only available with **Faders at zero** enabled.
+  - Can be disabled through global settings menu.

 ## Button Mappings
 ### **Encoder Assign Section**